 Let’s say you have saved years worth of United Airlines frequent flyer miles.
 You’ve went out of your way to fly with United Airlines so that you could accumulate as many miles as possible.
 You’d like to redeem your miles for a flight to Italy, and you found business class award space using your United miles:

 This is a great use of your hard-earned United Airlines miles.
 However, this same itinerary would have only cost 110,000 Air Canada miles, which is a transfer partner with Amex and Capital One.
-So rather than saving your United miles for years, you could have instead strategically applied for Amex and Capital One credit cards to achieve the same result.
+So rather than saving your United miles for years, you could have instead strategically applied for travel credit cards from Amex and Capital One to achieve the same result.
 And for fewer miles.

 And this doesn’t only apply to United Airlines and Air Canada.
 In fact, there is usually a cheaper way to redeem flights than Delta, American Airlines, or United’s own frequent flyer programs.
 Credit card points open up the possibilities to more redemption options.
 This in turn means saving points for future travel and more trips.
 When it comes to credit card points vs. airline miles, credit card points are clearly the more flexible and diverse option.